L-factorial/DataStructure-and-MulthiThreading-in-java-/src/main/java/com/lfactorial/datastructure/trie/README.md

         trieMap.put("angel", "5");
         trieMap.put("angelo", "5");
         trieMap.put("angetb", "5");

         suggestions = trieMap.typoSuggestion("zappl", 2);
+        suggestions = trieMap.typoSuggestion("tppl", 2);
+        suggestions = trieMap.typoSuggestion("apdpzle", 2);

         In the above example the the words closest to "zappl" in 2 edits distance are: appl ( one edit : which is attained by deleting z) apple( two edit : which is attained by deleting z and inserting l at the end)

+        Similarly the words closest to "tappl" in 2 edits distance are: appl( one edit : replace t with a) apple(two edit: replace t with a, insert e at the end)

+        Similarly the words closest to "apdpzle" in 2 edits distance are: apple(two edit: delete d , delete z)